chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 - Virtual Private Cloud (VPC) should be created in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
 - If you want to use Default VPC, then you have to create Public and Private Subnet, if subnet are not available.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- we recommend to create a new vpc.
 - We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
 As of now we support dedicate subnet for each AZ.
+- We recommend to create a new VPC.
+And Bastion should be in the same VPC.
 - Setup AWS RDS Postgresql 13.5 in the same VPC where we have the basion and automate ha node going to be created.
 Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
 - Setup AWS OpenSearch 1.3.6 in the same VPC where we have the basion and automate ha node going to be created.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.
 - For Backup with Managed Service we have only one option which is `Amazon S3`.